Digital Inclusion Checklist

 - Follow-up with an email or webpage with meeting resources and recordings.

-Stanford Online Accessibility Program (SOAP) - Provides resources for Stanford web designers, developers and content creators so that they can produce materials which are accessible to the broadest audience possible.
+- Office of Digital Accessibility – Provides resources for Stanford web designers, developers and content creators to produce materials that are accessible to the broadest audience possible.

 Additional Resources/Links for Inclusive and Accessible Teaching

-Accessibility for Web Design – Lyda.com video that includes practical accessibility techniques to ensure your web designs can be viewed and used by everyone.
+- Accessibility for Web Design – Lynda.com video with practical accessibility techniques to ensure everyone can view and use your web designs.

-Foundations of UX Accessibility – Lynda.com video that provides information about incorporating accessibility into your design process and making your web projects more accessible to all users.
+- UX Foundations: Accessibility – Lynda.com video with information about incorporating accessibility into your design process and making your web projects more accessible to all users.

-Creating Accessible PDF’s – Lynda.com video that demonstrates how to create an accessible PDF file with Acrobat DC, InDesign and Microsoft.
+- Creating Accessible PDFs – Lynda.com video demonstrating how to create an accessible PDF file with Acrobat DC, InDesign and Microsoft.